kellan/kellan.github.io/_posts/2024-06-06-anonymous-questions.md

 date:   2024-06-05 06:45:45 -0500
 ---

-As leadership Q+A serves several important functions.
+As leadership, Q+A serves several important functions.

 ### The first, obviously, is to answer questions people have.